Browser Compatibility Notification

 Where can I find a copy of Inuvik’s Passenger Transportation By-law?

-The Town of Inuvik has an extensive Passenger Transportation By-law that encompasses driver conduct, licencing information, driver/ vehicle qualifications and fare rates.
+The Town of Inuvik has an extensive Passenger Transportation By-law that encompasses driver conduct, licensing information, driver/ vehicle qualifications and fare rates.
 Please see below for a link to the By-law.

 Passenger Transportation By-law